cloud-gov/external-domain-broker/README.md

 Foundry app in GovCloud, it still needs to cross the boundary into the AWS commercial cloud.

+This also means the broker expects to use a different IAM user and configuration for ALBs and CloudFront distributions.

 ## Usage

-When users request a domain service instance, this broker will provision a Let's Encrypt certificate, an ELB and a CloudFront CDN, and wire them all up together.
-It does _not_ attempt to manage DNS (as most users already have DNS solutions in place).
+When users request a domain service instance, this broker will validate some prerequisite DNS configuration then provision a Let's Encrypt certificate, an ELB and a CloudFront CDN, and wire them all up together.

-This requires a manual step to be performed by the user after the instance is created, as described... here:

 ### Let's Encrypt Challenge Challenges